Professional Resume Writing Services Los Angeles (2x Certified)

 You’re specifically looking for things that make your boss unhappy or cause them to be unimpressed with a colleague, so you can avoid those issues yourself.

 You’ll also want to pay attention to anything that gets extra recognition, like punctuality or attention to detail.
-Make a note of the things that really make other people stand out to the person in charge.
+Make a note of the things that make other people stand out to the person in charge.

 Pick Up the Slack

 Picking up the slack doesn’t have to mean that you’re constantly doing other people’s jobs for them.
-While you can still have work/life balance and say no to things that you don’t want to do, you could also be looking for opportunities to go above and beyond.
+While you can still have a work/life balance and say no to things that you don’t want to do, you could also be looking for opportunities to go above and beyond.

-When your boss asks for someone to volunteer for a specific task, or looks for someone to help out with something, be the first to raise your hand.
+When your boss asks for someone to volunteer for a specific task or looks for someone to help out with something, be the first to raise your hand.

 It’s also worth doing the little things, like helping team members when they’re behind, fetching coffee from time to time, and helping to keep things in their proper place.